maglore9900/max_headroom/README.md

 1) this will work with openai or ollama models. you will need to set up the .env for that as well as spotify
 2) this is designed to pull a custom voice from the alltalk project https://github.com/erew123/alltalk_tts, that is how I am cloning max headroom's voice.
 You can alter or simply not use this, it will currently fallback to pyttsx3.
+3) speech-to-text can use google, vosk, or faster-whisper. faster-whisper is currently the default and optimal method.

 Will move more variables to the .env folders soon.